55+ Best Instagram Spots in San Francisco for Unique Photos

 Sunrise at Battery Spencer with view of the Golden Gate Bridge, San Francisco

-• Fort Point: Back on the San Francisco side of the bridge, and below it, is Fort Point.
-I love this location because you’ll have waves crashing into the pathway and perhaps even be able to get a photo of surfers riding the waves below the bridge.
+Back on the San Francisco side of the bridge, and below it, is Fort Point.
+I love this location because you’ll have waves crashing into the pathway, and perhaps you’ll even be able to get a photo of surfers riding the waves below the bridge.

 view of the Golden Gate Bridge from Fort Point, San Francisco CA